carmenobied/Node-Express-Handlebars/README.md

 ## User Story
 ```
-AS A user, I want to be insert burgers that I want to devour into a waiting area
+AS A user, I want to insert burgers that I want to devour into a waiting area

 THEN, I want to update select burgers to the devoured area if I've devoured them